 For detailed plan information, including information on eligibility, loans, withdrawals, and distributions, please read the Summary Plan Description (PDF).
 See below for FAQs about contributions, eligible compensation, rollovers and transfers, investments, and investment advice.

 NYU will make a non-elective contribution of 5% of your base salary on a per pay period basis up to the IRS annual compensation limit.
-In 2018, this limit is $275,000.
-NYU will also make a matching contribution equal to your employee contributions that do not exceed 5% of your base salary on a per pay period basis up to the IRS annual compensation limit.
+In 2019, this limit is $280,000.
+NYU will also make a matching contribution equal to your employee contributions that do not exceed 5% of your base salary on a per pay period basis up to the IRS annual compensation limit (PDF).

 If you contribute more than 5% of your base salary for some pay periods and less than 5% of your base salary for other pay periods, you could receive less in matching contributions than you would have received if you had made employee contributions at an even rate throughout the year.
 Beginning with the 2018 plan year, to enhance NYU’s matching contributions for match-eligible participants whose employee contributions may vary over the course of the plan year, the Plan provides for a “true-up” matching contribution.
 After the end of the plan year, NYU will review your employee contributions and matching contributions for the plan year and “true-up” your account as needed so that your total matching contributions for the plan year match your employee contributions for the plan year up to a maximum of 5% of your base salary for the plan year (up to the IRS compensation limit).